You should see your GP if you notice a change in your skin that isn't normal for you.

 - areas where the skin has broken down (an ulcer) and doesn't heal within 4 weeks, and you can't think of a reason for this change

-Your doctor can decide if you need tests.
+Your doctor can decide if you need tests or a referral to see a specialist.

 Getting the most out of your GP appointment